smilehee18/ItemMarketHomepage/README.md

+## Mini Item Market Homepage

  + ### development Environment : Visual Studio Code
  + ### Language : Javascript, PUG
- + ### Summary : An Item Market homepage where you can register your acoout, upload or delete items but also comment your opinion
+ + ### Summary : An Item Market homepage where you can register your acoout, upload or delete items and comment your opinion.
- + ### Node.js - Express FrameWork
+ + ### Using Node.js - Express FrameWork / Mongoose DB